Few laughs, tough questions as Biden chats with Kimmel

 Associated Press

-The host of ABC’s “Jimmy Kimmel Live!” expressed frustration about the intractable problems in Washington, and advised the president, “I think you need to start yelling at people.”
+The host of ABC’s “Jimmy Kimmel Live!” expressed frustration on Wednesday about the intractable problems in Washington, and he advised the president, “I think you need to start yelling at people.”

 Kimmel swiftly interjected: “Why are you so optimistic?
 It makes no sense!”